kuiper2000/chaos_and_predictability/_sources/intro.md

     * Introduction to ensemble forecast in weather and climate
     * HW1: Lorenz 63 model (testing state-dependent predictability) (10%)
 * {ref}`week2`
-	* The origins of predictability (Scale Separation)
+	* The origins of predictability (Scale Separation) and balanced dynamics
-	* Brief introduction to balanced dynamics (Rossby wave dynamics)
+	* Atmospheric Blocking
 	* Teleconnections
 	* HW2: Baroclinic instability and Predictability (15%)
 * Week 3: __The minimalist models for studying chaos and predictability I: Lorenz 63__